vtien/podcast-trailer-generation/README.md

 2. Run the container using `docker run -d --name app1 -p 80:80 vishaltien/podcast-intro-model:latest`
 3. Navigate to the docker url and then to the /docs endpoint to test the API

-NOTE: Model performance is currently around ~80% accuracy, but final prediction does not always look great.
+NOTE: Model performance is currently around ~80% accuracy at the token level, but final prediction does not always look great.
 Current hypothesis is that this is due to inference strategy, which was attempted to be replicated from paper.
 As a result, I also include a more direct inference strategy in the API (found in the prediction_pieces field) which extracts the tokens predicted to be in the introduction, as opposed to the most probable introduction span (found in the prediction field)

 ## Approach: